Material Effects

 Passes

-Within the technique you can define the passes which contain the actual state assignments.
-In a pass you can set states to values or expressions.
+Passes are executed in the order they appear within the technique.
+Within a pass you can set states to values or expressions.
 They are set in a very similar way as in the script, for instance:

 ColorOp[0] = SelectArg1;